Hatsune Miku: Project Diva Extend

 Hatsune Miku: Project DIVA Extend (初音ミク -Project DIVA- extend) is a 2011 rhythm game created by Sega and Crypton Future Media for the PlayStation Portable.
-The game is an expansion to the 2010 video game, Hatsune Miku: Project DIVA 2nd, and was first released on November 10, 2011 in Japan with no international release.
-Like the original the game primarily makes use of Vocaloids, a series of singing synthesizer software, and the songs created using these vocaloids most notably the virtual-diva Vocaloid Hatsune Miku.
+The game is an expansion to Hatsune Miku: Project DIVA 2nd (2010) and was first released on November 10, 2011 in Japan with no international release.
+Like the original, the game primarily makes use of Vocaloids, a series of singing synthesizer software, and the songs created using these Vocaloids, most notably the virtual diva Vocaloid Hatsune Miku.
 Rock band Gacharic Spin served as motion capture models.
+One of Miku's outfits is based on the Fei-Yen mecha from Virtual On, and this model would later be adapted into a real-life toy.

 Gameplay

 As it is an expansion to Hatsune Miku: Project DIVA 2nd, the game features exactly the same gameplay.
 The only differences between the two games are the selection of modules and songs available in the games.

 Clearing every song in the game on Normal difficulty will unlock the special voiceover version of the Opening Movies of Hatsune Miku: Project DIVA 2nd and Hatsune Miku: Project DIVA Extend, featuring the voices of Saki Fujita as Hatsune Miku, Asami Shimoda as the Kagamine twins, Rin & Len, and Yū Asakawa as Megurine Luka, all in their original human voices.